makersacademy/takeaway-challenge/README.md

 # Ian_McNicholas Take-away Challenge #

 All user requirements have been met.
-More knowledge of RSPEC is required, as evidence by the test coverage being only 80%.
+More knowledge of RSPEC is required, as evidenced by the test coverage being only 80%.
 I struggled with what tests to write for the text.rb file, along with how to write tests to check if a method prints a certain statement.

 ## How to use this program ##
 The program can be initiated with the following command: